lorenanda/weather-forecast/README.md

 # Time series analysis to forecast the temperature in Berlin

-ARIMA models to forecast the daily weather in October in Berlin Mitte
+This project was completed in week 5 of the Data Science Bootcamp at SPiced Academy in Berlin.
+The goal is to forecast the daily weather in Berlin Mitte over one year using ARIMA models and to plot climate data on a map using Folium.